 In the United States, employees who participate in the Intuit Inc. 401(k) Plan may currently contribute up to 50% of pre-tax compensation, subject to Internal Revenue Service limitations and the terms and conditions of the plan.
 We match a portion of employee contributions, currently 125% up to six percent of salary, subject to Internal Revenue Service limitations.
-Matching contributions were \$50 million for the twelve months ended July 31, 2018; \$49 million for the twelve months ended July 31, 2016.
+Matching contributions were \$59 million for the twelve months ended July 31, 2019; \$50 million for the twelve months ended July 31, 2018; and \$49 million for the twelve months ended July 31, 2017.

-13. Litigation
+12. Litigation

 In fiscal 2015 Intuit was contacted by certain state and federal regulatory authorities in connection with inquiries regarding an increase during the 2015 tax season in attempts by criminals using stolen identity information to file fraudulent tax returns and claim refunds.
 Intuit provided information in response to those inquiries and now believes those inquiries are resolved.
 A consolidated putative class action lawsuit was filed by individuals who claim to have suffered damages in connection with the 2015 events.
-On May 23, 2018, the parties reached a settlement in principle of this matter, which is subject to preliminary and final approval by the court.
-On August 23, 2018, the parties filed a motion for preliminary approval of the settlement.
-A preliminary approval hearing is scheduled to be heard on October 4, 2018.
-The terms of the proposed settlement are not material to our consolidated financial statements.
-In the event the settlement does not receive final approval by the court, the litigation may resume and we may not be able to predict the outcome of such lawsuit.
-We continue to believe that the allegations in this lawsuit are without merit.
+On May 23, 2018, the parties reached a settlement in principle of this matter.
+The settlement was granted final approval and the matter was dismissed with prejudice by the court on May 15, 2019.
+The terms of the settlement are not material to our consolidated financial statements.